 It is important to pinpoint the attributes of the SIC approach that were particularly influential.
-The SIC model facilitated a layering of complexity in clinical problemsolving, which allowed residents to build upon their previous knowledge in a structured yet dynamic manner. process ensured that residents' iterative understanding deepened, mirroring the spiral learning path from basic concepts to advanced clinical application.
-The SIC aligns with competency learner centric framework which posits self-regulated experiential learning and the important relevance of the content to their work.
+The SIC model facilitated a layering of complexity in clinical problemsolving, which allowed residents to build upon their previous knowledge in a structured yet dynamic manner. iterative process ensured that residents' understanding deepened, mirroring the spiral learning path from basic concepts to advanced clinical application.
+The SIC aligns with competency learner-centric framework which posits self-regulated experiential learning and the important relevance of the content to their work.
 Residents identified their learning needs through reflection on their clinical experiences and sought out relevant knowledge in a just-in-time manner.
 The integration likely contributed to the observed increase in both confidence and competence in managing concussion cases.

 The Case Logs revealed that residents had few experiences with concussion management.
-There were extended intervals without any concussion encounters, and when they did occur, they were primarily within 1-12 weeks of onset.
+There were extended intervals without any concussion encounters, and when they did occur, the cases were primarily acute (within 1-12 weeks of symptom onset).
 Marginalized patient populations are known to have less access to concussion care.
-15 Relying on random clinical experiences for learning limits knowledge to only patient populations who have access to care.
+Relying on chance clinical experiences for learning limits knowledge to only patient populations who have access to care.
 Consequently, learners may find it challenging to progress to more complex cases.
 To address this issue, we suggest the deliberate use of case scenarios, standardized patients, or simulations.